CircuitVerse/Interactive-Book/docs/application2.md

 ## Representing a Character

-The computer that we had when we were in the 80s - in common with a lot of personal computers at the time - allowed you to design your own text character.
+The computer that you had when you were in the 80s - in common with a lot of personal computers at the time - allowed you to design your own text character.
 You could use this in a game - e.g. to make a "space invader" - or you could use the same technique to make your own font.
 I made my own font that looked like my handwriting!

 Characters were designed on an 8 x 8 grid, and created using eight numbers from 0-255.
 Each number was converted to binary and the resulting pattern of 0s and 1s was used to make a pattern of black and white dots on a single row.